EoinTravers/Evidently/README.md

 ## Visualise

-The `accumulate.viz` submodule contains a collection of `matplotlib`-based functions for visualising model simulations.
+The `evidently.viz` submodule contains a collection of `matplotlib`-based functions for visualising model simulations.
 Here are a few examples.

 ```python